ioBroker/ioBroker.docs/docs/en/basics/README.md

 !> As of May 2021, nodejs 12.x is still recommended for ioBroker.

-For a larger installation, a working memory (RAM) of at least 2GB is recommended.
-A Raspberry Pi 2/3 with 1GB RAM is sufficient for testing, as a slave for individual adapters in a multihost environment even smaller small computers are sometimes sufficient.
+For a larger installation, a working memory (RAM) of at least 2GB is also recommended.
+A Raspberry Pi 2/3 with 1GB RAM is sufficient for testing; as a slave for individual adapters in a multihost environment, even smaller microcomputers are sometimes sufficient.

 ### Software
 ioBroker manages the data in a database.
 The structure of the data is organized accordingly.

-For each adapter there is a so-called namespace that contains all data on an instance of the adapter.
+Each adapter has a so-called namespace that contains all the data on an instance of the adapter.
 Accordingly, the name of the namespace is e.g .: ***AdapterName.0***

 Within this area, ioBroker creates the devices, their channels and, in turn, their data points with their values (states).